 - This strategy works beautifully if you are building new applications or enhancing applications where the data and services consumed by your apps are accessible in the cloud (and not behind firewalls) both during development and runtime

-- In this strategy, you are leveraging benefits of the cloud while having a complete control over data and services consumed by your apps running in the cloud
+- In this strategy, you are leveraging the benefits of the cloud while having complete control over data and services consumed by your apps running in the cloud

 - This strategy is preferred by bigger financial and insurance companies who are somewhat averse to running vendor tools inside their own data centers for security and compliance reasons